heroku/heroku-cli-plugin-applink/README.md

 ## `heroku salesforce:connect CONNECTION_NAME`

-connects a Salesforce Org to Heroku app
+connect a Salesforce org to a Heroku app

 ```
 USAGE